dalinkim/file-manager/README.md

 # File Organizer v1.0

 ## Summary
-This file organizer app was created for a course project.
+This file organizer web application was created for a course project.
-This is a single page web application that can assists with organizing files in a given directory path.
+This is a single page application that can assists with organizing files in a given directory path.

 Based on the keyword(s) a user provides,
 - new subfolder(s) (each named with a given keyword) will be created